 Solid waste collection rates are adopted each year, and proposed rates are developed by the Board of Directors of the South Bayside Waste Management Authority (SBWMA - the joint powers agency which oversees various cities' contracts for solid waste collection).
 The City Council then considers the recommended new rates.
 Each year an analysis is done of the expenses and revenues from the prior year, along with projected expenses and revenues for the following year, and a recommendation is made concerning the following year’s rates.

-The proposed 2011 rate increase is based on a financial evaluation of 2010 actual operating costs and revenues for the current carrier, Allied Waste, and projected operating costs and projected revenues for Recology San Mateo County, the new carrier which will begin service on January 1, 2011.
+The proposed 2011 rate increase is based on a financial evaluation of 2010 actual operating costs and revenues for last year’s carrier, Allied Waste, and projected operating costs and projected revenues for Recology San Mateo County, the new carrier which started serving Redwood City and other communities on January 1, 2011.
 The proposed rate increase is based on these factors:

 - A 10.1% increase in costs for providing new collection services in 2011 with Recology;

-- A 15.0% increase in costs for collection services provided in 2010, including balancing the account with Allied (the 2010 collector) to meet the contractual revenue level (primarily due to increases in Allied’s employee costs and disposal fees, and revenue shortfalls from loss or downsizing of commercial customers);
+- A 15.0% increase in costs for collection services provided in 2010, including balancing the account with Allied (the 2010 collector) to meet the contractual revenue level;

 - A 2.5% reduction in revenue due to known garbage/recycling bin size reductions (based on the number of customers who have already indicated they will use smaller bins, which are charged at a lower rate, resulting in lower revenue);